kkent030315/libmhyprot/README.md

 # Requirements

 - Only supports x64
-- Might be work on any Windows version that the driver works on (not yet tested)
+- Might be work on any Windows version that the driver works on

+Tested on:
+- Windows10 x64 1903
+- Windows7 x64 6.1
+- Windows8.1 x64 6.3

 # Usage